 When will my child need to learn from home?

-If your child is having to isolate at home, we will ensure that Home Learning is sent home via Seesaw.
+If your child is having to isolate at home due to exceptional circumstances, we will ensure that Home Learning is sent home via Seesaw.
 This will link with the work that your child would have been doing in school.
 We would ask that you communicate with the class teacher and upload completed work with comments, so that we can adjust the work accordingly.

 If your child is ill with symptoms and is unable to complete any home learning because they are not well enough, please discuss this with us.